0x644BE25/Syrah/readme.md

 ## 2. Input files

-**NEED TEST DATA?** The Curio Seeker test dataset is small, formatted correctly, and available from <https://curioseekerbioinformatics.s3.us-west-1.amazonaws.com/TestDatasets/example_input_mouse_spleen_1M.tar.gz> You'll simply need a mouse genome and GTF for alignment (but not if you just care about `Syrah_minimal.sh`).
+**NEED TEST DATA?** The Curio Seeker test dataset is small, formatted correctly, and available from <https://curioseekerbioinformatics.s3.us-west-1.amazonaws.com/TestDatasets/example_input_mouse_spleen_1M.tar.gz> You'll simply need a mouse genome and GTF such as [GRCm39](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001635.27/) for alignment (but not if you just care about `Syrah_minimal.sh`).

 We've tried to choose a minimal set of starting data that uses the most frequently published "raw" files.
 However, Syrah's barcode correction step does require a read 1 FASTQ that has not yet had the barcode extracted.
 If your read 1 FASTQ has reads of 42-44 nt long, you should be good to go.
 The total input data is: